faaezah/faaezah-AstraBot-VRHS/README.md

 # Astra: The Study Assistant That Teaches 🤖🎓

 Astra is a full-stack AI-powered study assistant built by Faaezah Ahmed Shaik for her Machine Learning club.
-This is not a collab, not a school assignment — it’s a solo mission to build something that actually helps students learn.
+It’s a solo mission to build something that actually helps students learn.

 ## 🧠 Why Astra Exists